Ashraf-Kamal/Self-Deprecating-Sarcasm-Detection/README.md

 --------------------------------------------------------------------------------------------------------------------------------------
 Tweet_Jacard_similarity.py
 --------------------------------------------------------------------------------------------------------------------------------------
 This program is implemented in Python 2.7.
 It computes the Jaccard similarity between two explicit self-referential tweets and saved values in a Jaccard matrix file.
 An adjacency matrix list is generated from the Jaccard matrix, if the Jaccard similarity score is greater than 0.6.
-Thereafter, conncected components of explicit self-referential tweets are obtained.
+Thereafter, conncected components of explicit self-referential tweets are obtained in the form of clusters.

 --------------------------------------------------------------------------------------------------------------------------------------
 Tweet_Final_Clustering.py